University of Auckland Māori Academic Excellence Scholarships

 The University of Auckland is a committed to providing a safe, inclusive and equitable study environment for all students who have the potential to succeed in a university of high international standing.

-The Māori Academic Excellence Scholarship acknowledges that some talented students may face barriers to entry and takes into account if you are the first in your immediate family to attend university or if you have a disability.
+The Māori Academic Excellence Scholarship acknowledges that some talented students may face barriers to entry and takes into account if you:

 The University also has a rigorous process for reviewing all applications, and ensuring scholarship recipients are drawn from secondary schools across New Zealand.

-Applications for 2021 open on Wednesday 1 July and close at 5pm on Wednesday 2 September 2020.
+Applications are now open for 2022 and close at 5pm on Wednesday 25 August 2021.